snl-dakota/dakota-examples/official/template-example-directory/README.md

 choosing this particular method over other possibilities, i.e., identify problem characteristics that led to the selection._

+# Additional Input to Dakota

+_Optionally describe input that Dakota needs to run the example in addition to the input file_

 ## Analysis Driver
 _Characterize the analysis driver._